 Despite the uneasy feeling that my continued success

 was well beyond my talent level, I created a dance studio known as

 SSQQ was a pretty wonderful place if I may say so.

-In fact, there is good reason to believe SSQQ was the largest
+In fact, there is good reason to believe SSQQ grew

 independent studio in the country at the turn of the

 I was reluctant to take too much credit.
-I had
+Sure, I had

 some good ideas, but who can say where 'Inspiration'